LearnWeb3DAO/NFT-Collection/README.md

 ## Prerequisites

-- You can have completed the [Whitelist dApp tutorial](https://github.com/LearnWeb3DAO/Whitelist-Dapp)
+- You should have completed the [Whitelist dApp tutorial](https://github.com/LearnWeb3DAO/Whitelist-Dapp)

 ## Theory